AdaVarts/Construction-of-the-data-flow-graph/README.md

 # Construction of the data flow graph

 The tool is a result of bachelor project.
+It is designed to simplify the process of inspection the symmetric block cipers implementation written in C within security analysis against DFA (Differential Fault Analysis).

 ## How to start